Analytical description of the survival probability of coherent states in regular regimes: Conclusions

 \section{Conclusions}

-We studied the quantum dynamics of bounded systems with one- and two-degrees of freedom, represented by the LMG and Dicke Hamiltonians, respectively.
+We have studied, in the semi-classical limit, the quantum dynamics of bounded systems with one- and two-degrees of freedom represented by the LMG and Dicke Hamiltonians, respectively.
 For this, we employed the survival probability and used coherent quantum states as initial states.
 Our focus was on parameters and energies for which both models have classical regular trajectories.
-The results were compared to those in the classical limit, where the number of particles goes to infinity.

-The dynamics for the two models is equivalent when the eigenstate decomposition of the initial state forms a single energy sequence.
-In this case, an analytical expression for the survival probability can be derived in terms of the Jacobi theta function.
-It describes extremely well the numerical results for the entire evolution of $SP(t)$, from $t=0$ to the saturation of the dynamics.
-The decay is determined by the anharmonicities of the region of the energy spectrum probed by the initial coherent state.
-This allowed us to define the decay time to equilibration.
-At times longer than this decay time, the survival probability exhibits fluctuations around its asymptotic value caused by the discreteness of the quantum energy spectrum.

-In the classical limit of the LMG model, the anharmonicities go to zero and the decay time goes to infinity.
-The survival probability in this case exhibits generalized Rabi oscillations that never decay.

-For the Dicke model in the regular regime, we also encounter scenarios where the components of the initial coherent state constitute more than a single energy sequence.
-When two or more energy sub-sequences are present, interference terms emerge and the survival probability shows a more intricate evolution pattern.
-An analytical expression for the interference terms was obtained and shown to provide an accurate description of $SP(t)$ until the decay time.

-When the initial coherent state lies in the region of the separatrix of classical nonlinear resonances, the distribution of the components of the initial state has no simple recognizable structure.
-This is reflected in the temporal behavior of the survival probability, which has minor revivals and very short decay times.
-This unstable region helps us understand the increasing level of complexity as we approach the chaotic regime.
+Contrary to a great number of studies of the survival probability that are numerical and concentrate on some intervals of time, we obtained analytical results that cover the entire evolution, from $t=0$ to equilibration.
+This allowed us to understand the onset of partial revivals, the rate of their decay, and the equilibration time.
+The characterization of the time scales involved in the relaxation process of isolated quantum systems is a major open question.
+The fact that we were able to determine the equilibration time analytically is an important contribution to the field.

 The analysis presented here is valid in general for bounded models with few degrees of freedom and can be extended to study the dynamical evolution of other observables.
-Since most bounded Hamiltonians have a regular regime at low energies, our approach has broad applicability.
+For instance, models such as the generalized Dicke \cite{Jaako16} and the non-linear Rabi and Dicke models \cite{Felicetti15,Penna17} are well suited for being studied with our approach.

+The initial coherent states are not only experimentally accessible, but they allow for a connection with the classical phase space.
+Therefore, they are a natural starting point for theoretical and experimental studies of the dynamical consequences of chaos on the survival probabilities and other physical observables.